npragin/pytorch-learnings/synthetic-curve-regression/README.md

 # Neural Network Function Approximation

-A simple PyTorch project for learning the basics of neural networks by approximating a complex non-linear functions.
+A simple PyTorch project for learning the basics of neural networks and dataloaders by approximating a complex non-linear function.

 <div align="center">
     <img src="assets/epochFinal.png" alt="Visualization of curve fit" width=80%>